mdn/serviceworker-cookbook/render-store/README.md

 # Render store
 The recipe illustrates one recommendation from the [NGA](https://wiki.mozilla.org/Gaia/Architecture_Proposal#Render_store).
-A cache containing the interpolated templates in order to avoid render time upon successive requests.
+A cache containing the interpolated templates in order to avoid model fetching and render times upon successive requests.

 ## Difficulty
 Intermediate